 General Eligibility Guidelines

-The book must have been published within the current awards year i.e. between November 1st the previous calendar year to 31st October in the current year.
+The book must have been published within the current awards year i.e. between November 1st the previous calendar year up to and including November 1st in the current year.

 The author must be Irish by birth, citizenship or long-term residence .